Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

+which associates to every $G$-bornological coarse space $X$ a left-exact $\infty$-category of $X$-controlled objects.
+This construction proceeds in several steps, each of which makes use of some more structure encoded in the notion of a $G$-bornological coarse space.
+Our presentation does not assume previous knowledge of $G$-bornological coarse spaces.
+Instead, we will introduce $G$-bornological coarse spaces step by step as our constructions require.}

-We adopt the following notational conventions throughout the entire article: $\CL$ denotes the subcategory of the very large $\infty$-category of large pointed $\infty$-categories whose objects are opposites of pointed, compactly generated presentable $\infty$-categories, and whose morphisms are right adjoint functors whose left adjoints commute with cofiltered limits (so that taking opposite categories induces an equivalence $\Prlp \simeq \CL$).
-Furthermore, $\Cle$ denotes the large $\infty$-category of small pointed, left-exact $\infty$-categories and left-exact functors.
-For more details and further explanations, see \cref{egihweogergwreggwrgr}.
+{Throughout this and the following sections, we will freely use the notation introduced in \cref{egihweogergwreggwrgr}.
+In particular}, $\CL$ denotes the very large $\infty$-category of opposites of pointed, compactly generated presentable $\infty$-categories and right adjoint functors preserving cocompact objects, and $\Cle$ denotes the large $\infty$-category of small, pointed, left-exact $\infty$-categories and left-exact functors.